0XDE57/flipper_adruino_serial/README.md

 Currently only working at **9600**.
 Unknown why 38400+ doesn't work... *todo*

+**NOTE:** Adruino IDE > Tools > Serial Monitor will see messages from flipper, but does not understand color tokens so the output will look funny.
+Recommend use putty instead.

 UNO
 -
 Arduino Uno only has one serial port, so we use SoftwareSerial instead: https://arduinogetstarted.com/tutorials/arduino-softwareserial